helidon-io/helidon/integrations/oci/sdk/README.md

 * [runtime](./runtime) - required to be added as a normal dependency in your final application.
 * [tests](./tests) - tests for OCI SDK integration.

-Please remember, though, that if your application is using **Helidon MP** then you should be using [OciExtension](./oci/sdk/cdi/src/main/java/io/helidon/integrations/oci/sdk/cdi/OciExtension.java) and _NOT_ these modules.
-These modules are only intended for non-MP based Helidon applications.

 ### Usage